Proverbs and old sayings Latin, page 100

 If doctors fail thee, be these three thy doctors--Rest, cheerfulness, and moderate diet.

-Proverbs and old sayings Latin about diets
+Proverbs and old sayings Latin about diets, rest

 Safely housed to listen to the storm outside.
 [To contemplate danger from a safe place. ]